yyl/ComputeSimilarity/README.md

 - ~~analyze most common words~~ 0411
 - ~~get all entities for each tweet~~ 0411
 - ~~compute similarity of 2 hashtags based on only entities in received tweets?~~ 0411
-- how is the uniqueness of entities change along the increase of amount of tweets for each tag?
+- ~~how is the uniqueness of entities change along the increase of amount of tweets for each tag?~~ 0412
+- ~~compare scores based entities and tweets texts~~ 0413
+- collect entities of tweets and compute scores for random tags
 - for the unstable pair `#ladygaga v. #justinbieber`, compute curve `# of tweets x similarity score`
 - test similar hashtags like `#boob` and `#boobs`
 - ngrams?